-Patient information: Fibromyalgia (Beyond the Basics)
+Patient education: Fibromyalgia (Beyond the Basics)

-Patient information: Vaginal dryness (Beyond the Basics)
+Patient education: Vaginal dryness (Beyond the Basics)

-Patient information: Allergic rhinitis (seasonal allergies) (Beyond the Basics)
+Patient education: Allergic rhinitis (seasonal allergies) (Beyond the Basics)

-Patient information: Acid reflux (gastroesophageal reflux disease) in adults (Beyond the Basics)
+Patient education: Acid reflux (gastroesophageal reflux disease) in adults (Beyond the Basics)

-Patient information: Nonsteroidal antiinflammatory drugs (NSAIDs) (Beyond the Basics)
+Patient education: Nonsteroidal antiinflammatory drugs (NSAIDs) (Beyond the Basics)

-Patient information: Disease-modifying antirheumatic drugs (DMARDs) (Beyond the Basics)
+Patient education: Disease-modifying antirheumatic drugs (DMARDs) (Beyond the Basics)

-Patient information: Insomnia (Beyond the Basics)
+Patient education: Insomnia (Beyond the Basics)

 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.

-Classification and diagnosis of Sjögren's syndrome
+Diagnosis and classification of Sjögren's syndrome